Sanmanassullavarkku Samadhanam

 The film was a commercial success at the box office.
-It was remade by I. V. Sasi in Tamil as Illam (1988), in Telugu as Donga Kollu (1988), in Hindi by Priyadarshan as Yeh Teraa Ghar Yeh Meraa Ghar (2001) and twice in Kannada in 2003 as Yardo Duddu Yellammana Jatre and Ananda Nilaya.
+It was remade by I. V. Sasi in Tamil as Illam (1988), in Telugu as Donga Kollu (1988), in Hindi by Priyadarshan as Yeh Teraa Ghar Yeh Meraa Ghar (2001) and twice in Kannada as Yardo Duddu Yellammana Jatre (2003) and Ananda Nilaya (2003).

+Mohanlal won his 1st Filmfare Award for Best Actor – Malayalam.

 Plot

-The story revolves around a house owner, Gopalakrishna Panikkar, who is struggling with debt incurred during the wedding of his two sisters.
+The story revolves around a short tempered and domineering house owner, Gopalakrishna Panikkar, who is struggling with debt incurred during the wedding of his two sisters.
 He needs to force his tenants to vacate so that the house can be sold and the debt repaid.
 The tenants do not want to leave for reasons of their own.
-How the various situations unfold and what happens to Gopalakrishna Panikker and the tenants is what the movie is all about.

 The only way Gopalakrishnan can escape from certain bankruptcy is to sell the property he owns in the city and use the proceeds to settle his debts.
 To do that, he has to evict his tenants from there first.
 Unfortunately for him, his tenant is the feisty Meera and her family, who absolutely refuses to vacate the house.
 Gopalakrishnan uses an obscure clause in the contract to take up residence at the house, and tries his best to smoke his tenants out and takes help of his friend, Sub-Inspector Rajendran (Sreenivasan) to evict them.
 But Rajendran falls in love with Meera and refuses to evict her.
+Things get worse for Gopalakrishnan as Meera’s elderly uncle Damodaran plots to kick him out with the help of a goon but Gopalakrishnan beats the goon up and chases Damodaran away.

 Gopalakrishnan plans on Rajendran to marry Meera in order to evict her with her family, but fails when it is revealed by Meera's mother that she was a mental patient due to the death of her father.
 Much hilarity ensues later and Meera at last, on knowing about the extent of Gopalakrishnan's problems, vacates the house without reservations and leaves.
 But Gopalakrishnan calls her back and decides that this will be their house.